cubby02/wecart-api/README.md

     },
 ```

-We use a termporary API link at the moment.
+We use a termporary API Server at the moment.
 Paki copy paste nalang ng maigi thankyou.

 API Link may vary from: *.ngrok.io